A Local's favourite Volcanic Craters in Iceland

 Krafla geothermal area

-Mud pools and boiling hot springs lurk hidden away just beneath the surface and it is so easy to step through the crust and straight into the boiling water or mud!
+Mud pools and boiling hot springs lurk hidden away just beneath the surface, and it is so easy to step through the crust and straight into the boiling water or mud!
 They probably didn't realize that they were in such danger.

 They had a hard time returning to the trail, as you can see in my photo below.
-I zoomed in on them hoping they would be ok.
+I zoomed in on them, hoping they would be ok.

 The trails are there for a reason, so stay on them so nobody gets hurt.
 The burn wounds from such accidents are dreadful, so I hope that my warning will not go unnoticed.
-We want our visitors to stay safe in Iceland.
+We want our visitors to be safe in Iceland.

 Krafla geothermal area